 This is not one of those situations in life where the powers that be will wait for you to appear before making decisions.
 Quite the contrary, if you were properly notified of a court date the OAG and the other parent are perfectly capable of making decisions regarding subjects important to your life without your ever being able to have any input.

-For instance, if paternity has not been legally established for a child that is presumed to be yours, you will want to obviously verify that the child is your biological offspring.
+For instance, if paternity has not been legally established for a child that is presumed to be yours, you will want to verify that the child is your biological offspring.

 This can be done with genetic testing if you make yourself available to attend a hearing and be ordered to submit a genetic sample.
 If you fail to attend court you can be named the legal father and be ordered to pay child support on motion of the court without any genetic testing having been ordered.

-Keep in mind that just because your name appears on your child’s birth certificate this does not legally make you the father to the child.
+Keep in mind that just because your name appears on your child’s birth certificate this does not legally make you the father of the child.
 You will either need to sign an Acknowledgment of Paternity soon after the birth of your child or file a petition to have Paternity established through the courts.

 More essential tidbits of knowledge to be posted tomorrow